mydosh/doshcurrency/README.md

   Everyone is welcome to join our network community.

- ## We believe in Freedom, independence, Fairness and open Uncensored world.
+ ## *We believe in Freedom, independence, Fairness and open Uncensored world*

  <p align="center">